1910 Society, The

 A group made up of various Cub Scout dens: Lion, Tiger, Wolf, Bear, Webelos, and Arrow of Light.
 The pack includes not only the registered youth in the dens but also registered volunteers.
 Capitalize only when used with the pack number.
 Examples: “Cub Scout pack,” “Pack 5.”

 The treatment of this term varies by actual jamboree year; for instance, no hyphen for the 1994 Pan American Jamboree.

-means all participating organizations, as on file with Learning for Life.
-The term shall include the participating organization, its board of directors and/or trustees, its officers and employees, in their official and individual capacity.
+An organization offering Learning for Life program and on file with Learning for Life.
+The term shall include the participating organization, its board of directors and/or trustees, its officers, and its employees, in their official and individual capacity.

 Third-level Venturing award.

 A small group of Scouts (usually five to eight) who belong to a troop and work together in and out of troop meetings.
 Normally, there are several patrols in one troop.
 Capitalize only when part of a title, such as “Fox Patrol.”
 Note: Webelos dens are not patrols.

 Elected by the patrol members, this Scout leads the patrol and represents it on the patrol leaders’ council, which plans the troop program.

 Each patrol leader, representing a patrol, meets with other patrol leaders and the senior patrol leader to plan their troop program.
 The Scoutmaster advises the patrol leaders’ council.

 The long-eared, four-footed mailburro of the “Hitchin’ Rack” column in Boys’ Life magazine.

 Western high adventure happens here for older Scouts and Venturers in almost 140,000 acres of rugged northern New Mexico.
 The ranch also has a center for volunteer and professional training.
 The address is 17 Deer Run Road; Cimarron, NM 87714.
 (Cimarron is pronounced sim-a-ROAN.)